High Holidays

 Sukkot

 The first two days of the holiday are yom tov and observed similarly to Shabbat.
-Sukkot celebrates the harvest and during this time a hut is built in which to enjoy meals.
+Sukkot celebrates the harvest and during this time a Sukkah is built in which to enjoy meals.

 Shemini Atzeret and Simchat Torah